 Call for application

-Investigators from academic and cancer research institutions in Europe are invited to submit a note of intent for a new cancer research project before 30 April 2016.
+Investigators from academic and cancer research institutions in Europe are invited to submit a note of intent for a new cancer research project on or before 30 April 2019.

 The proposals will be evaluated by an international scientific jury.
-6 – 8 investigators will be shortlisted and invited to submit a detailed research application by end of July 2016.
-Upon peer review and recommendation from the scientific jury, up to 4 projects will receive funding amounting to a total support of 1 000 000 Swiss francs.
+6 – 8 investigators will be shortlisted and invited to submit a detailed research application by mid-June 2019.
+Upon peer review and recommendation from the scientific jury, up to 3 projects will receive funding amounting to a total support of approx. 500 000 Swiss francs3.

-The winners will be invited to an awards ceremony to be held on 26 October 2016.
+The winners will be invited to an award ceremony to be held in Zurich on 23 October 2019.

 The entire note of intent including attachments may not exceed 6 pages (3 000 words) and must include:

 - the name, address and affiliation of the principal investigator

 - the domain of research (basic, clinical, translational, other – please specify)

 - a list of up to 10 publications by the principal investigator (please provide the following information:h-index, total number of publications and total sum of citations)

 - the name(s), address(es) and affiliation(s) of potential co-applicant(s) (CVs are not required)